 At the other end of the country, Nova Scotia MP Bill Casey has introduced a bill called the Aboriginal Cultural Property Repatriation Act.
 He hopes it will make it easier for Indigenous people to get their cultural property back from museums.
-It provides money to pay for transferring and storing these objects.
+It provides much-needed funding for the transfer and storage of these objects.